onap/policy-parent/docs/pap/InternalPapPdp.rst

 -  Single PDP: If the name of a PDP is specified in a message, then only that PDP responds to the message and all other PDPs ignore it.

-Note: *PDP_UPDATE* messages must be issued individually to PDPs because the *PDP_UPDATE* operation can change the PDP group to which a PDP belongs.

 2.1 PDP Update
 --------------

-The *PDP_UPDATE* operation allows the PAP to modify the PDP group to which a PDP belongs and the policies in a PDP.
+The *PDP_UPDATE* operation allows the PAP to modify the PDP with information such as policiesToBeDeployed/Undeployed, the interval to send heartbeats, subgroup etc.

 The following examples illustrate how the operation is used.